 Solar power is all about conservation

-While it is possible to keep an entire household powered with today’s technology, solar power teaches you how to embrace conservation.
-An off-grid life should be driven by self-reliance and in you can’t live off the grid if you aren’t self-sufficient, unless you have a huge disposable budget.
+It is possible to keep an entire household powered with today’s technology.
+However, solar power teaches you how to embrace conservation.
+An off-grid life should be driven by self-reliance.
+You can’t live off the grid if you aren’t self-sufficient, unless you have a huge disposable budget.
 If that’s not the case, efficiency becomes the number one step to self-reliance.
 Every task involving solar power should be as maximized as possible and cutting energy demands will become a lifestyle.
 Turning off electronics and improving your home’s insulation can lower your power needs considerably.
 You have to think of it this way, the better you are able to conserve energy, the lower the system you need to install for your home.

 Commercial system recommendations: